 Join our Between Continents: Reykjanes & The LAVA Tunnel tour and let’s explore the peninsula together!

-An honorable mention must be given to Lilja Guesthouse which didn’t make the top 5 but deserves full recognition.
+An honorable mention must be given to Lilja Guesthouse in the south east of Iceland.
 A family-run farmhouse that was converted into a charming and comfortable guesthouse in 2016.
 There are no lights or towns as far as the eye can see.
 If you are going to rest up anywhere while searching for the northern lights this is the spot.
-In the spring you sometimes get to bottle feed the tiniest lambs in spring time.
+In the spring you sometimes get to bottle feed the tiniest lambs.
 Located as far from Reykjavik as you can get on a two-day trip, Lilja is the best place to recharge after visiting the Jökulsárlón Glacier Lagoon and before glacier hiking.
 Bonus points for the unequaled hospitality of its owner, Óli and the delicious breakfast.

 Hi, I am Ryan Connolly; Co-Founder and Marketing Manager of Hidden Iceland.

-I’ve guided in multiple countries around the world and stepped foot on all 7 continents.
-My passion for science, nature, glaciers and volcanoes has led me to study many aspects of my adopted home, Iceland.
+I’ve guided in multiple countries around the world.
+And I’ve stepped foot on all 7 continents.
+My passion for science and nature has led me to study many aspects of my adopted home, Iceland.
 I have been published in Drift Travel, Adventure Travel News and Kids Are a Trip.
-I’ve also shared my views with Forbes, Conde Nast Traveller and Travel Pulse on various subjects such as over tourism, climate change and sustainable tourism.
+I’ve also shared my views with Forbes, Conde Nast Traveller and Travel Pulse on various subjects.